tlint101/py50/docs/calculate.rst

 ..
-Calculate:
+Calculator:

-Calculate
+Calculator
 =====================

 Calculate the Relative or Absolute IC50 values for a given dataset.
 Input must be a DataFrame containing the following columns: drug name, drug concentration, and average response.

-.. autoclass:: calculate.Calculate
+.. autoclass:: calculator.Calculator
    :members:
    :undoc-members:
    :show-inheritance: